How SoilGuy Composts

 Just prior to retiring, my wife and I purchased a couple of acres of land with 150' of shoreline on Port Bay (a saltwater estuary), NW of Rockport, Texas, because fishing is one of my favorite 'other' hobbies and this place is well-protected from hurricane tidal surge.

 The water you see in the photo below is pretty - but is NOT usable for plants or composting.
 Water table on our property IS the level of the saltwater bay, that fluctuates some with tides and wind.
-With land only 6' over mean high water level, digging down more than 5' meets salt water.
-All our plantings have to be in raised beds - which means that I need to make about 40 tons of compost a year.
+With land only 6' over mean high water level, digging down more than 5' meets salt water. ?At present, all our plantings have to be in raised beds, since not enough clay has been changed with compost to establish our at-grade garden yet - which means that I need to make about 40 tons of compost a year.

 To my way of thinking, fishing is at least as important a hobby as composting/gardening.
 Both hobbies are relaxing and feed us.
 The redfish in the photo below are usually what I fish for, and catch - in the 24" to 32" range.
 Very tasty.
 Also catch flounder, sea trout, black drum and an ocassional black-tip shark in the 3-4 foot range - fun on light tackle.
 Also verrry tasty when marinated in buttermilk & black pepper.